PrinceNitafan/Hidden-Markov-Models-Anomaly-Detection/README.txt

 Description
 -----------
 Programmed in R language to detect anomalies in data sets.
+We utilised the PCA method to determine which variables are appropriate for anomaly detection in electricity consumption.
+Furthermore, we trained and tested Hidden Markove Models to determine the degree of anomaly in the data sets with anomalies.
 Files 'DataWITHAnomalies1.txt', 'DataWITHAnomalies2.txt', 'DataWITHAnomalies3.txt',
 'TermProjectData.txt' are provided by the SFU CMPT 318 staff.